intel/fpga-partial-reconfig/tutorials/a10_soc_devkit_blinking_led/README.md

 	* setup.tcl--contains configuration for the a10_partial_reconfig.tcl flow script
 	* top.sv--top-level file containing the PR implementation of the design.

-*  **hpr/** - This directory contains the hierarchical PR (HPR) version of the reference design.
-The following are the complete set of files you will be creating with this tutorial:

 ## Technical Documentation

-*  AN-770.pdf Application Note provides information about the tutorial, and walks you through partially reconfiguring a flat design.
+*  AN-770.pdf Application Note provides information about the traditional PR tutorial, and walks you through partially reconfiguring a flat design.
    *  This document is available on the GitHub: [here](AN-770.pdf)
-*  AN-???.pdf Application Note provides information about the hierarchical PR tutorial, and walks you through partially reconfiguring a flat design using HPR.

 ## System Requirements